-In the field of HPC, the current hardware trend is to design multiprocessor architectures that feature heterogeneous technologies such as specialized coprocessors (e.g., Cell/BE SPUs) or data-parallel accelerators (e.g., GPGPUs).
+In the field of HPC, the current hardware trend is to design multiprocessor architectures featuring heterogeneous technologies such as specialized coprocessors (e.g., Cell/BE) or data-parallel accelerators (e.g., GPUs).
 Approaching the theoretical performance of these architectures is a complex issue.
 Indeed, substantial efforts have already been devoted to efficiently offload parts of the computations.
 However, designing an execution model that unifies all computing units and associated embedded memory remains a main challenge.